 Vishu Kanji is a preparation using rice, coconut milk, and spices.
 There are some mandatory ingredients for the side dish Thoran also.
 Vishu Katta is a delicacy prepared using freshly harvested rice powder and coconut milk served with jaggery.
 Veppampoorasam is a bitter preparation of neem and Mampazhappulissery is a kind of sweet and sour mango curry prepared in coconut and curd.

-The preparations such as Mampazhapachadi, Chakkaerissery, Vishupuzukku etc. provide a mix of sweet, sour, salty and bitter tastes.
-Such traditional festive recipes combining different flavours are a symbolic reminder that one should expect all flavours of experiences in the coming New Year.
+The preparations such as Mampazhapachadi, Chakkaerissery, Vishupuzukku, etc. provide a mix of sweet, sour, salty, and bitter tastes.
+Such traditional festive recipes combining different flavors are a symbolic reminder that one should expect all flavors of experiences in the coming New Year.

 Other customs of Vishu